apfdamascena/TechCenter/README.md

 ## About The Project

-This contains all the source code for the site made for the Tech Center community.
+This contains all the source code for the site made for the Tech Center Community.
 TechCenter is a community created in order to encourage the creation of connections, sharing learning, within a healthy exchange environment between people passionate about technology and companies in the market!

-This site was part of the PTA challenge - the last phase to join the junior company Citi and which has a more technical content - and had as developers: @apfdamascena and @phsb5321.
-During this challenge, @joaovictorbelo was the squad's software manager, as he was also participating in a selection process to become the citi's software manager
+This site was part of the PTA challenge - the last phase to join the junior company CITi and which has a more technical content - and had as developers: @apfdamascena and @phsb5321.
+During this challenge, @joaovictorbelo was the squad's software manager, as he was also participating in a selection process to become the CITi's software manager

-Alana Ramos was also part of the 7belo squad and had the role of building the mockup and monitoring the entire development of the site.
+Alana Ramos was also part of the squad and had the role of building the mockup and monitoring the entire development of the site.

 ### Built With